gpjmartin/fs1/tpch/README.md

 Running this script creates SQL output.
 Output to a file, e.g. ../sf100.sh > test.sql.

-The SQL script creates the tables based on the SF100 schema in Starburst.
+The SQL script creates the tables based on the SFXXX Schemas in Starburst - e.g. SF100, SF1000, etc.

-There needs to a schema in place with a matching name, for example:
+There needs to a schema in place with a matching name in the scripts, for example:

 create schema hive.gmtpchsf100 WITH (location = 'gs://your_gcs_storage/gmtpchsf100/');

+The scripts append the Schema name to the location above, for ease of use, create a schema that ends with the TPCH schema - "sf100" in the aboce example.

 Download the trino CLI and rename the JAR file to trino.

 https://trino.io/docs/current/client/cli.html

-The output SQL file can be run as a CLI, for example
+The output SQL file can be run as a CLI, for example:

 /.../cli/trino --user starburst_service  --server=https://10.10.10.10:8443 --file test.sql --password --insecure